BabelZilla/WTS/readme.md

 	```

 1. Change permissions on the `app/config` and `app/storage` folders so your webserver has write access
-1. Copy the contents of the `public` folder to your webroot (e.g. `htdocs`.
-You can change this in `bootstrap/paths.php`)
+1. Copy the *contents* of the `public` folder to your webroot - i.e. copy all of the files inside `public`, but not the `public` folder itself. (e.g. `htdocs`.
+You can change this in `bootstrap/paths.php`).
+The files should sit in the base webroot directory - e.g. `htdocs/index.php`.
-1. Create the following folders (webserver needs write access to these also)
+1. At the same level as your base webroot folder (e.g. `htdocs`) create the following folders:

 	```
 	|-upload